-The extra-large Morning Star holds a whopping 12 slices of toast or a 13-inch pizza, and it also holds the bread pans and quarter baking sheets most countertop models can’t accommodate.
+The extra-large Morning Star holds a whopping 12 slices of toast or a 13-inch pizza, and it also has the capacity to accommodate the bread pans and quarter baking sheets that most countertop models can’t accommodate.

-Features of note are 4 rack positions, an interior light, a nonstick interior, and an included tray handle for easy removal of hot pans.
+Features of note include 4 available rack positions, an interior light, a nonstick interior, and an included tray handle for easy removal of hot pans.

 Infrared and convection heat make the Morning Star fast and effective.
-And its extra-large size and capacity make it reliable replacement for a full-sized model – ideal for the cottage, dorm rooms, or in-law suites.
+And its extra-large size and capacity make it a reliable replacement for a full-sized model – ideal for the cabin, dorm rooms, or in-law suites.

-Like many appliances, the toaster oven has evolved from its first appearance back in 1910, and today’s versions can be basic in their performance, or multipurpose units that serve a variety of cooking tasks.
+Like many appliances, the toaster oven has evolved from its first appearance back in 1910.
+Today’s versions range from those that are basic in their performance to multipurpose units that may achieve a variety of cooking tasks.

 They come in a variety of sizes, and can be either freestanding on the counter, or mounted to the underside of cabinets.

-Some features remain the same.
+Some features remain largely the same as they were in their first iteration, and across models.
 They still have horizontal heating elements on the top and bottom, with an adjustable rack.